-- 42.1 Codes of Conduct and Accountability issued by the Department of Health shall apply to the Board and its Directors.
-Standards of Business Conduct for the Trust are as set out in Appendix IX. - 42.2 Staff should comply with the national guidance contained in Health Service Guidelines 1993/5 "Standards of Business Conduct for NHS Staff".
+- 41.1 Codes of Conduct and Accountability issued by the Department of Health shall apply to the Board and its Directors.
+Standards of Business Conduct for the Trust are as set out in Appendix VII. - 41.2 Staff should comply with the national guidance contained in Health Service Guidelines HSG 93(5) "Standards of Business Conduct for NHS Staff" (as amended, in part, by the Bribery Act 2010).

-43. CODES OF PRACTICE
+42. CODES OF PRACTICE

-43.1 Codes of Practice approved by the Trust Board shall have effect as if they were part of these Standing Orders.
+42.1 Codes of Practice approved by the Trust Board shall have effect as if they were part of these Standing Orders.
 The Trust Secretary will maintain a list and copies of such Codes of Practice.
 The Trust Board shall approve the manner in which Codes of Practice are maintained and varied as each Code of Practice is approved by the Board.

-44. OVERSEAS BUSINESS TRAVEL OUTSIDE THE UNITED KINGDOM BY TRUST EMPLOYEES an international perspective, and income generating advice and consultancy projects.
+43. OVERSEAS BUSINESS TRAVEL OUTSIDE THE UNITED KINGDOM BY TRUST EMPLOYEES

-44.1 From time to time it will be necessary and appropriate for Trust staff to travel outside the UK for business purposes.
-This may include the opportunity to observe and research new systems in operation, attendance at conferences with
+43.1 From time to time it will be necessary and appropriate for Trust staff to travel outside the UK for business purposes.
+This may include the opportunity to observe and research new systems in operation, attendance at conferences with an international perspective, and income generating advice and consultancy projects.

-- 44.2 In order to ensure probity and public confidence in their appropriateness, all such journeys outside of the European Union area will be reported to the Trust Board on an annual basis.
-The Audit Committee will receive an annual report on travel undertaken by Trust staff. - 44.3 There will be an internal process for approving overseas travel outside the UK which will consider the following criteria/requirements: - 44.3.1 Clear Trust benefits are expected and specified - 44.3.2 A personal presence is required - 44.3.3 There is a major role to be played at any conference attended - 44.3.4 Part funding by conference organisers should be considered - 44.3.5 The appropriateness of Business Class travel - 44.3.6 Written report to the Trust Board on outcomes achieved - 44.4 Irrespective of the reason for travel the Trust will pay all travel and subsistence costs unless the Trust Board has approved other arrangements in advance.
+- 43.2 In order to ensure probity and public confidence in their appropriateness, all such journeys outside of the European Union area will be reported to the Trust Board on an annual basis.
+The Audit Committee will receive an annual report on travel undertaken by Trust staff. - 43.3 There will be an internal process for approving overseas travel outside the UK which will consider the following criteria/requirements:

+43.3.1 Clear Trust benefits are expected and specified 43.3.2 A personal presence is required 43.3.3 There is a major role to be played at any conference attended 43.3.4 Part funding by conference organisers should be considered 43.3.5 The appropriateness of Business Class travel 43.3.6 Written report to the Trust Board on outcomes achieved

+43.4 Irrespective of the reason for travel the Trust will pay all travel and subsistence costs unless the Trust Board has approved other arrangements in advance.

-45. DOCUMENTS HAVING THE STANDING OF STANDING ORDERS
+44. DOCUMENTS HAVING THE STANDING OF STANDING ORDERS

-45.1 Standing Financial Instructions, Decisions Reserved for the Board and the Scheme of Delegation shall have effect as if incorporated into Standing Orders.
+44.1 Standing Financial Instructions, Decisions Reserved for the Board and the Scheme of Delegation shall have effect as if incorporated into Standing Orders.

-46. REVIEW OF STANDING ORDERS
+45. REVIEW OF STANDING ORDERS

-46.1 Standing Orders shall be reviewed every as required by the Board, and not less frequently than every two years.
+45.1 Standing Orders shall be reviewed every as required by the Board, and not less frequently than every two years.

-47. PART VI: DECISIONS RESERVED FOR THE BOARD
+46. PART VI: DECISIONS RESERVED FOR THE BOARD

-47.1 The Board has reserved to itself decisions on the items shown in the Schedule of Decisions Reserved for the Board at Appendix VII.
+46.1 The Board has reserved to itself decisions on the items shown in the Schedule of Decisions Reserved for the Board at Appendix VIII.

-48. PART VII: SCHEME OF DELEGATION
+47. PART VII: SCHEME OF DELEGATION

 48.1 The Board has agreed a Scheme of Delegation to show the approved officers who have been delegated responsibility for deciding particular matters and those who may act in their absence.
-The scheme is shown in Appendix XI.
+The scheme is shown in Appendix IX.

-49. PART VIII: INTERPRETATION OF STANDING ORDERS
+48. PART VIII: INTERPRETATION OF STANDING ORDERS

-49.1 The Chairman of the Board shall be the final authority in the interpretation of Standing Orders on which he/she shall be advised by the Chief Executive or the Trust Secretary, or, in the case of Standing Financial Instructions, by the Director of Finance.
+48.1 The Chairman of the Board shall be the final authority in the interpretation of Standing Orders on which he/she shall be advised by the Chief Executive or the Trust Secretary, or, in the case of Standing Financial Instructions, by the Director of Finance and Performance.